Mapping the Drug War in New York

 The New York Office of DPA will develop a coalition comprised of advocates, community members, and activists who have resisted the far-reaching apparatus that is the war on drugs.

-We will challenge each other to create solutions that promote safety and health that are beyond the abstinence and addiction binary.
+We will challenge each other to create solutions, beyond the abstinence/addiction binary, that promote safety and health.

 Through a truth and reconciliation process, we will create space for those who have been harmed by the drug war so that they can confront the individuals responsible for perpetuating the cycle of punishment.